Mabel007/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # Display all lines of the file /etc/ssh/sshd_config starting with a letter.

 # Replace all characters A and c from input to Z and e respectively.

+# Create a script that removes all letters c and C from input.